 introduced one of the first theories of decision making under risk .
-Since then, a specific set of behavioral assumptions have dominated political science for the most part (, ), and traditional accounts of vote buying have been no exception.
-Just to name a few examples, used game-theoretical techniques to introduce the concept of “turnout buying,” suggesting that parties deliver private benefits even when monitoring is absent. offer a formal model to explain that clientelist parties offer a mix of four clientelist strategies during elections (vote buying, turnout buying, abstention buying, and double persuasion), while presents a game-theoretical model of vote buying in which a broker sustains bribed voters’ compliance by conditioning future bribes.
+Since then, a specific set of behavioral assumptions have dominated political science (, ), and traditional accounts of vote buying have been no exception.
+Just to name a few examples, used game-theoretical techniques to introduce the concept of “turnout buying,” suggesting that parties deliver private benefits even when monitoring is absent. offer a formal model to explain that clientelist parties utilize a mix of four clientelist strategies during elections (vote buying, turnout buying, abstention buying, and double persuasion), while presents a game-theoretical model of vote buying in which a broker sustains bribed voters’ compliance by conditioning future bribes.
 Similarly, develops a formal model of political clientelism in which a candidate disciplines a majority of voters through the promise of a future flow of benefit.

 We contest this traditional approach focused on absolute gains by shifting the attention to losses and context-dependent decision-making processes.
 It needs to be clarified, however, that the root of the problem is not methodological (i.e., the use of game theory) but analytical.
-In particular we contest the assumed decision-making process under risk embedded in most traditional accounts of vote buying.
-To be precise, we find it limited that most research focuses on absolute levels of wealth, while assuming that whether decision-makers are in a domain of gains or losses should not affect their attitudes toward risk.
+In particular, we contest the assumed decision-making process under risk embedded in most traditional accounts of vote buying.
+We find it limiting that most research focuses on absolute levels of wealth, while assuming that whether decision-makers are in a domain of gains or losses should not affect their attitudes toward risk.
 We believe that a shift in focus is a valuable exercise because strategic behavior under risk has usually been modeled according to assumptions about expected-value calculations that are “unrealistic” .
-Since these assumptions have been installed in most traditional vote-buying theories too, our paper hopefully clarifies some empirical deviations present in the literature.
+Since these assumptions have also been integrated in most traditional vote-buying theories, our paper hopefully clarifies some empirical deviations present in the literature.

 A large body of experimental research finds that many behavioral expectations under risk do not comport with the assumptions present in game-theoretical descriptions of some political behaviors (, ).
 As a matter of fact, Bernoulli—the forefather of the expected utility theory —was the first to notice that people would not always behave on the basis of the expected value of a game .
 From a decision-making standpoint, many find that the assumptions underlying the classical theory of risky choice are “systematically violated” and that both variance and semivariance ideas of risk have been shown to be “inconsistent“ with von Neumann axioms .
-Furthermore, there seems to be a strong consensus on that standard assumptions about strategic behavior under risk “continually failed empirically” , while others find that experiments have shown that “actual behavior and decisions frequently deviate from the neoclassical predictions” .
+Furthermore, there seems to be a strong consensus that standard assumptions about strategic behavior under risk “continually failed empirically” , while others find that experiments have shown that “actual behavior and decisions frequently deviate from the neoclassical predictions” .